Soul Review (2020) – A cosmic journey full of music, laughter, and magical insights about the meaning of life and existence!

 This month is drawing to a close…but we are ending it with another wonderful and insightful film: Disney’s “Soul”.
 "Soul", on Disney+, isn't just an animated movie, it's a therapeutic session in and of itself.
 It is a wonderful film that encourages deep thinking and asking ourselves important questions.
 We love this thought provoking movie!
 So, get ready to dissect your life choices and ponder the meaning of existence with us!

 A couple of trigger warnings for this film before we dive in, there is death, and the afterlife portrayed in this film.
 We personally have no qualms with this as we love films that question the world, and life.
 Why are we here?
-The simple and truthful answer is that we are here for the same reason any other animal on this planet is here for…to live.
+We potatoes feel that the simple and honest answer is that we are here for the same reason any other animal on this planet is here for…to live and that is enough.
 This film does so much more than simply asking why we are here, but it asks us to look inside of ourselves and find our own meaning.
 Moving on!

 We will do everything we can to not give too many spoilers in this review but there are likely to be some, so please take that into consideration and read cautiously.
 Let’s get into it!